-- An advert inviting candidates to apply to join the Panel was posted last November.
+- An advert inviting candidates to apply to join the Panel was posted in November 2022.
 Initial vetting of candidates was made by Harper MacLeod LLP.
-Applications were not taken further if the candidate: - Is currently involved with the referral process, - Is currently a member of a Scottish cricket club, - Has posted recent social media activity in connection with the "Changing The Boundaries" report. - Candidates moving forward were then interviewed by sportscotland and Cricket Scotland: - Interviews were competency based. - Candidates with current involvement in cricket in Scotland were ruled out at this stage. - Appointments of successful candidates were then officially ratified by the Board.
+Applications were not taken further if the candidate: - o Was currently involved with the referrals process, - o Was currently a member of a Scottish cricket club, - Had posted recent social media activity in connection with the "Changing The Boundaries" report. - Candidates moving forward were then interviewed by sportscotland and Cricket Scotland: - o Interviews were competency based. - $\circ$ Candidates with current involvement in cricket in Scotland were ruled out at this stage. - Appointments of successful candidates were then officially ratified by the Board.

-The Conduct In Panel will review disciplinary cases put before them, including referrals, and adjudicate on these, as well as any appeals that may transpire from cases.
+The Conduct In Panel reviews any disciplinary cases put before them, including referrals, and adjudicates on these, as well as any appeals that may transpire from cases.
 Overseeing the Panel is Cricket Scotland's Conduct In Sport Manager (CISM).